sherlock1108/pale-dot/README.md

 A curated collection of notes, slides, and short writeups I keep while reading and building projects.
 This repo groups materials by topic (see the `astrophysics/` folder and its children).
 Files are mostly Markdown and simple text so everything is human-readable.

-Please find my portfolio in the main directory, it has a summary of my profile.
+Please find my CV & portfolio (it has a summary of my profile) in the main directory.

 How this repo is organised
 - Topic folders (e.g., `astrophysics/`) contain a `README.md` explaining the folder and short indices.